ThePenultimatum/ThePenultimatum.github.io/granularLocomotion.md

 * JPL hopping hedge-hog

 #### Subsurface Motion
-* Chen Li legged robotics, yield stress
+* Dr. Chen Li et al Studied terradynamics of legged locomotion in and on various granular media, yielding valuable information regarding stresses on objects during penetration and extraction in granular media.
-* Stephanie Chang MSR auger robot with Dr. Umbanhowar
+* Dr. Anette Hosoi and her former student Amos Winter developed a digging robot based on razor clam locomotion that utilizes fluidization of the surrounding granular media during and following specific quick movements.
-* MIT razor clam
+* Stephanie Chang, an MS in Robotics alumnus from Northwestern previously worked with Dr. Paul Umbanhowar to develop an auger-based robot for locomotion in granular media.

 ### Feasibility